zerotohero-dev/talks/fluentconf/WORKLOG.md

 // TODO: explain what's happenning.

 ## **Step 002**: Benchmarking a Plain Node.JS HTTP Server

+I'll take a level of concurrency that I know that I've saturated throughput and do two other measurements, one for a plain Node.js HTTP server, and one for a plain node.js socket app.

 // TODO: implement. make sure you do the benchmark on a reliable network.